cpplain/launch-school-core-curriculum/ls95/mastery/mastery-notes.md

 ### Key 2: Practice

 - Practice as a verb is clear to all of us
-- For someone on the master’s journey, the word is best conceived as a noun, something you have
+- For someone on the master's journey, the word is best conceived as a noun, something you have
 - Practice is the path on which you travel
 - A practice can be anything practiced on a regular basis as an integral part of life
   - A doctor practices medicine and has a practice